jundalisay/superb/content/en/research/hume/treatise/book-1/part-4/_index.md

 ---
-title: ""
+title: "The Skeptical and Other Systems of Philosophy"
-heading: Part 3
+heading: Part 4
-description: "Research on David Hume"
+description: "The Skeptical and Other Systems of Philosophy Simplified"
-image: /covers/essays.jpg
+image: /covers/treatise.jpg
-weight: 4
+weight: 8
 author: David Hume
 icon: /avatars/hume.png
 ---